Angel Fire Airport

 Angel Fire Airport (IATA: AXX, ICAO: KAXX, FAA LID: AXX) is a county-owned public-use airport located 1 nmi north of the central business district of Angel Fire, a town in Colfax County, New Mexico.
 It is included in the US National Plan of Integrated Airport Systems for 2011–2015, which falls under the US FAA category of "general aviation facility".

 Facilities and aircraft

 Angel Fire Airport covers an area of 220 acre at an elevation of 8379.5 ft above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 8900 by 100 ft.
 For the 12-month period ending April 30, 2010, the airport had 30 aircraft operations, an average of 2 per month: 67% general aviation and 33% military.

+The airport briefly saw commercial air service during the winter of 1986/1987 when Mesa Airlines provided a daily flight to Albuquerque.
+After 38 years, scheduled service returned for the winter of 2024/2025 by Advanced Air with a commuter flight to Albuquerque as well.
+Service is planned to continue on a seasonal basis for the summer and winter months.